intel/libvpl/doc/spec/source/VPL_change_log.rst

 * Added deprecation messages to the functions :cpp:func:`MFXQueryAdapters`, :cpp:func:`MFXQueryAdaptersDecode`, and :cpp:func:`MFXQueryAdaptersNumber`.
   Applications should use the process described in :ref:`vpl-dispatcher` to enumerate and select adapters.
 * Fixed multiple spelling errors.
-* Added extension buffer :cpp:struct:`mfxExtSyncSubmission` to return submission synchronization sync point.
+* Added extension buffer ``mfxExtSyncSubmission`` to return submission synchronization sync point.
 * Added extension buffer :cpp:struct:`mfxExtVPPPercEncPrefilter` to control perceptual encoding prefilter.
 * Deprecated :cpp:member:`mfxPlatform::CodeName` and corresponding enum values.
 * Added :cpp:member:`mfxExtendedDeviceId::RevisionID` and :cpp:struct:`extDeviceUUID` to be aligned across multiple domains including compute and specify device UUID accordingly.
 * Added extension buffer :cpp:struct:`mfxExtTuneEncodeQuality` and correspondent enumeration to specify encoding tuning option.
 * Updated description of :cpp:func:`MFXEnumImplementations` to clarify that the input :cpp:type:`mfxImplCapsDeliveryFormat` determines the type of structure returned.
 * Updated mfxvideo++.h to use MFXLoad API.
-* Added :cpp:struct:`mfxAutoSelectImplDeviceHandle` and :cpp:type:`mfxAutoSelectImplType` for automatically selecting a suitable implementation based on application-provided device handle.
+* Added ``mfxAutoSelectImplDeviceHandle`` and ``mfxAutoSelectImplType`` for automatically selecting a suitable implementation based on application-provided device handle.

 -----------